-All of those potential benefits might occur if the state unifies its early childhood governance - but there are no guarantees to.
+All of those potential benefits might occur if the state unifies its early childhood governance - but there are no guarantees.
 The process of changing governance requires extensive work.
 First, the state must have hard conversations about the exact parameters of a potential governance change.
-If the state decides to make a change, it will then launch a process that should likely take at least a year to produce a new structure - and then launch a new structure that will remain in something of a transitional state for months (or even years) thereafter.
-That work will demand a lot of capacity and can be disruptive inside and outside state government; based on the experience of other states it is likely to cost roughly \$1 million in state funds, and also require philanthropic investment.
+Based on the experience of other states, if Rhode Island decides to make a change, it would then need to launch a process that would likely take at least a year to produce a new structure - and then launch a new structure that will remain in something of a transitional state for months (or even years) thereafter.
+That work would demand a lot of capacity and could be disruptive inside and outside state government; based on the experience of other states, such a process is likely to cost roughly \$1 million in state funds, and also require philanthropic investment.